-Let’s get right to the big question: does running the dishwasher save water?
+Let’s get right to the big question: does running a dishwasher save water?
 The answer is: it depends on your model.
-A standard, energy-certified dishwasher will use around 3 gallons or 11 litres of water per washing cycle.
-Older appliances can waste up to 10 gallons per cycle, while those built after 2013 tend to use around 5 gallons.
-Compare that to washing the same amount of dishes per hand in a sink which can waste up to 27 gallons of water.
+A standard, energy-certified dishwasher will use around 11 litres of water per washing cycle.
+Older appliances can waste up to 37 litres per cycle, while those built after 2013 tend to use around 18 litres.
+Compare that to washing the same amount of dishes per hand in a sink which can waste up to 100 litres of water.
 Yes, manual washing isn’t quite the water-saving alternative it’s made out to be.

 How Much Water Does a Dishwasher Use?

-Ever wondered how many gallons of water a dishwasher uses or what the power consumptions of these handy appliances are?
-Sure, dishwashers are super useful, especially when you share a household with your family or multiple people.
-Just pop in all your dirty dishes and a few hours later they’ll come out sparkly clean.
-But an appliance that runs for an average two to four hours can seem like it’s wasting a lot of water.
+Ever wondered how many litres of water a dishwasher uses or what the power consumption of these appliances are?
+Dishwashers are super useful, especially when you share a household of multiple people.
+For an appliance that runs for an average of two to four hours, it can seem like it’s wasting a lot of water.
 Believe it or not, dishwashers can save water compared to washing your dishes in a sink.

 How much water does a dishwasher use?